youyanggu/yyg-seir-simulator/README.md

 #### `POST_REOPENING_R_DECAY`

-This is the multiplier we apply to the R_t approximately 15-30 days after reopening.
+This is the daily multiplier we apply to the R_t approximately 15-30 days after reopening.
 After some time has passed following a reopening, we assume that the spread will decrease over time due to improvements in contact testing and greater awareness within the population.
+The default value is 0.9975.
 Read more about our post-reopening assumptions [here](https://covid19-projections.com/about/#post-reopening).

 ## Question?
 Bug?
 Feedback?
 Suggestions?